dspeyer/dspeyer.github.io/magic.md

 1. Wood Manipulator: Animate X kg of wood.
 It can fly, carry objects or perform combat manuevers with an effective strength score of 10+X and dex of 10+X. (cost: 3+X)
 2. Shape Wood: Reshape a wood object of up to X cubic meters.
 Detailed shapes require a relevant craft check.  (cost: 1+X)
 3. Shillelagh: Wooden melee or thrown weapon gains +X to attack, +Xd4 damage (cost: 2*X max X=5)
+5. Wood Ward: Target object is surrounded (at a distance of up to a meter) by a field water cannot cross in either direction.
+Other things can.  (cost: 7)

 A manipulator uses its caster's BAB and skill ranks.